-Chris has published a wide range of chapters and articles on topics including: television acting, well-being in the television industry, Stephen Poliakoff’s television dramas, Gub Neal as television producer, UK-to-US television drama format adaptations, anachronistic music in period film, and media archiving, in journals such as Journal of British Cinema and Television, New Review of Film and Television Studies, Critical Studies in Television, Media International Australia and Senses of Cinema.
+Chris has published a wide range of chapters and articles on topics including: television acting, casting and inclusion in television drama production, well-being in the television industry, UK-to-US television drama format adaptations, music in period film, and media archiving, in journals such as Journal of British Cinema and Television, New Review of Film and Television Studies, Critical Studies in Television, Media International Australia and Senses of Cinema.

-Chris is currently working on a monograph titled Adapting Television Drama: Theory and Industry for Palgrave Macmillan (forthcoming, 2020).
+Chris is currently working on a monograph titled Adapting Television Drama for Palgrave Macmillan (forthcoming, 2021).

-Presently, Chris is supervising doctoral research investigating representations of a social ‘underclass’ on British television.
-He would welcome PhD supervisees interested in British television drama, international television flows, television acting, popular media representations of ‘Britishness’, and media adaptation.
+Chris has recently supervised to completion doctoral research investigating representations of a social ‘underclass’ on British television.
+He would welcome PhD supervisees interested in British television drama, television acting, and screen adaptation.

-Chris teaches a wide variety of television-related modules at all levels, but with particular teaching interests in the formal components of television drama, the mechanics of television storytelling, and television acting.
+Chris teaches a wide variety of television-related modules at all levels, but with particular teaching interests in television drama, the mechanics of television storytelling, and television acting.

 Chris is a member of the Northern Television Research Group (associated with the Midlands Television Research Group).